 1. Predict changes before they happen

-2. Chatbots that enhance the employee experience
+2. Enhance the employee experience with chatbots

 Take time to understand HR 2.0